Kirubel1422/Kirubel1422/README.md

-# 💫 About Me:
+# K!7vbel Mamo ⚡
-🔭 I’m currently working on scalable web applications, cloud infrastructure, and backend optimizations.<br>👯 I’m looking to collaborate on MERN stack projects, AWS-based solutions, and DevOps automation.<br>🤝 I’m looking for help with enhancing security and performance for VPS hosting and cloud deployments.<br>🌱 I’m currently learning advanced AWS services,  and microservices architecture.<br>💬 Ask me about full-stack development, server management, and cloud solutions.<br>⚡ Fun fact: I love optimizing deployments and automating tasks—because efficiency is everything! 🚀
+🔭 I’m currently working on scalable web applications. <br>🤝 I’m looking for help with enhancing security and performance for VPS hosting and cloud deployments. <br>💬 Ask me about full-stack development, and or server management. <br>👌 I’m eager to learn laravel.<br>⚡ Fun fact: I love chess.

 ## 🌐 Socials: